 Getting There

 Heading south from Monterey, there are no real signs for the park.
-I recommend checking out a map, and I parked by Sobrantes Point around stop 7 on this map.
+I recommend checking out a map, and I parked by Sobrantes Point around stop seven on this map.

 The Trail

-From the turnout, you will see the trail on your right, which is very short down towards the beach.
+At the turnout, you will see the trail on your right, which is a very short path down towards the beach.

-From here you simply walk down it along the coast, and it is relatively flat with a few steps.
+From there, you simply walk down it along the coast, and it is relatively flat with a few steps.

 There is a short spur that takes you to an overlook, so I did that first to see the view.